On crystal ground state in the Schr\"odinger-Poisson model: Introduction

 Canc\`es and others studied short-range perturbations of the Hartree--\allowbreak Fock model and proved that the density matrices of the perturbed and unperturbed ground states differ by a~compact operator, \ci{CL2010,CS2012}.

+The Hartree--Fock dynamics for infinite particle systems were considered recently by Cances and Stoltz \ci{CS2012}, and Lewin and Sabin \ci{LS2014-1}.
+In \ci{CS2012}, the well-posedness is established for local perturbations of the periodic ground state density matrix in an infinite crystal.
+However, the space-periodic nuclear potential in the equation \ci[(3)]{CS2012} is fixed that corresponds to the fixed nuclei positions.
+Thus the back reaction of the electrons onto the nuclei is neglected.
+In \ci{LS2014-1}, the well-posedness is established for the von Neumann equation with density matrices of infinite trace for pair-wise interaction potentials $w\in L^1(\R^3)$.
+Moreover, the authors prove the asymptotic stability of the ground state in 2D case \ci{LS2014-2}.
+Nevertheless, the case of the Coulomb potential for infinite particle systems remains open since the corresponding generator is infinite.

 Let us note that 2D and 1D crystals in $\R^3$ were not considered previously.
+The space-periodic ground states for 1D and 2D lattices give the model of the nanostructures similar to the carbon nanotubes and graphene respectively.

 The plan of our paper is as follows.
 In Section 2, we consider the $3$-dimensional lattice.
-In Section 3, we construct a~ground state, derive equations \eqref{LPS3}, (\re{LPS4}), \eqref{LPS3g} and study smoothness properties of a~ground state for $2$-dimensional lattice.
-In Section 4, we consider the $1$-dimensional case.
+In Section 3, we construct a~ground state, derive equations \eqref{LPS3}--\eqref{LPS3g} and study smoothness properties of a~ground state for $2$-dimensional lattice.
+In Section 4, we consider the $1$-dimensional lattice.
+Finally, in Appendix we construct and estimate the potential for 1D lattice.

+{\bf Acknowledgments.} The author thanks H. Spohn for useful remarks and E. Kopylova for helpful discussions.